Table of Contents

 Where to start (Enable text messaging)

-Please note that texting is available to customers in the U.S. and Canada on the Team plan and above.
-350 texts per month are included for free and more can be purchased.
+📌 Note: SMS text features are available to customers in the U.S. and Canada on the Team plan and up.
+350 texts/month are included free and more can be purchased.

 To use text messaging, you will have to set up a phone number in your nation.
 Determine how many text messages to send and receive per month by clicking on your profile icon > Contacts and billing > Plan.

 Select your text messages limit from the dropdown menu within the plan description.

 The text limit you choose is a count of incoming as well as outgoing texts.
 So, if you were using a text blast to collect RSVPs, your text interaction would consist of the original blast, the RSVP, and a confirmation text.
 This interaction would count as 3 texts towards your total.
 If you exceed your text limit, you will be automatically upgraded to the next pricing tier.